gregorywmorris/Maven-Power-Outage-Challenge/README.md

 <b>Python</b>

 * Identify negative datetimes
      * For datetime correction: in the case of 00:00 to early morning, (0400) it is considered a wrong day issue as it is common for Americans to transition to the AM as if it is the same day in common talk.
-This is further supported by the times often starting in late evening or near midnight.
+This is further supported by the times often starting in the late evening or near midnight.
     * In all other cases, the dates will be treated as if they are transposed and swapped accordingly.
 * Fill in blanks based on Event Type and NERC Region averages.
     * Fill remaining after by just Event Type.
 * Identify US states and Canadian provinces.
-* Identify duplicate dates, and export list to Excel for manual comparison to confirm if merge is neccessary.
+* Identify duplicate dates, and export the list to Excel for manual comparison to confirm if a merge is necessary.
+* MW
+    * Filled blanks where specified in Alert Criteria, accepting the highest if a range is given.
+        * In the case of "Uncontrolled loss of (various numbers provided) Megawatts or more...", blanks filled in as 100.
+* Customers
+    * Fill in blanks where specified in Alert Criteria, accepting the highest if a range is given.
+        * in the case of "Loss of electric service to more than 50,000 customers...", blanks filled in as 50000.
+    * In some instances, the number reported may be less than suggested in the Alert Criteria.
+No correction was made.
 * Column names to all upper case.
 * Save as 'DOE_final.xlxs'.